Want the perfect workout program?Take Quiz

 How to do the Farmer’s Carry:

 Try to keep your elbows tucked in as much as possible because they'll want to flare out to compensate for the difficulty.
-This exercise tests your isometric strength and endurance for extension and pronation as the dumbbells work with gravity to try to induce flexion and supination.
+This exercise tests your isometric strength and endurance for extension and pronation as the dumbbells work with gravity.

 How to do the Reverse Curl:

-When it comes to hammer curls vs. bicep curls, hammer curls have a leg up on bicep curls when it comes to activating both the upper arms and forearms at the same time.
+When it comes to hammer curls vs. bicep curls, hammer curls have a leg up on bicep curls as they activate both the upper arms and forearms at the same time.
 This exercise can also be done with greater weights than reverse curls, which makes it a better choice for those with strong biceps and weak forearms.

 Again, this is another isometric movement for the forearms that focuses on grip strength and endurance rather than flexion or extension.
 A bicep workout that also works the lower arm muscles?
 Sign us up!

 This exercise doesn't have a flashy name, but it's one of the best forearm exercises.
 You'll have to use a lighter weight as the start of the movement requires finger strength more than total grip strength.
 It will work on the contraction of your grip strength and flexion of your forearm if you utilize the bonus at the peak of the finger curl.

 How to do Dumbbell Finger Curls Behind the Back:

 Much like the behind-the-back version, these finger curls work the contraction of your grip strength and can work the flexion of your forearm as well, making it a great forearm exercise.
 And because your wrists are fully extended at the start, you can utilize a full range of motion.